BVG Class G: History

 Twelve sets were lent to the Athens Metro between 1983 and 1985.
 Class GI trains replaced all Class A1 and A2 trains by 5 November 1989.
 In 1997, 60 sets were sold to the Pyongyang Metro in North Korea.The train received new features over the years.
 The automatic next station announcements that first appeared on the BVG Class H trains were implemented in the BVG Class G trains in the early 2000s.
 A twin LCD advisement displays were also added and since the 2010s, the left screen shows next station information.
 The GI/1 trains were refurbished into GI/1E trains between 2005 and 2007 giving the outside unibody a full paint livery of yellow.
-The refurbished interior received yellow polls, new seats and the door handles to open the doors were removed and replaced with a button.
+The refurbished interior received yellow poles, new seats and the door handles to open the doors were removed and replaced with a button.
 The interior of the doors was also repainted gray replacing the oak brown color.